vipul2802/o365hq.com/content/services/On-premises Active Directory to Azure Active Directory Transition.md

 10. Provide virtual or physical servers necessary to achieve the project goals
 11. Perform changes to internal and external DNS as required
-12. All the necessary Office 365 and/or Azure subscriptions must be purchased before user migration can be started
+12. All the necessary Microsoft 365 and/or Azure subscriptions must be purchased before user migration can be started
 13. Resolution of basic tickets, which may be resolved by following end-user adoption instructions provided by Microsoft